jstedfast/MimeKit/FAQ.md

         return false;
     }

+    /// <summary>
+    /// Get a file:// URI for the image attachment.
+    /// </summary>
+    /// <remarks>
-    // Save the image to our temp directory and return a "file://" url suitable for
+    /// Saves the image attachment to a temp file and returns a file:// URI for the
-    // the browser control to load.
-    // Note: if you'd rather embed the image data into the HTML, you can construct a
-    // "data:" url instead.
+    /// temp file.
+    /// </remarks>
+    /// <returns>The file:// URI.</returns>
+    /// <param name="image">The image attachment.</param>
+    /// <param name="url">The original HTML image URL.</param>
-    string SaveImage (MimePart image, string url)
+    string GetFileUri (MimePart image, string url)
     {
         string fileName = url.Replace (':', '_').Replace ('\\', '_').Replace ('/', '_');